tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/signalr/index.md

 ms.author: juniwang
 ms.date: 28/09/18
 ms.topic: reference
-ms.service: Azure
+ms.service: signalr
 ms.devlang: rest-api
-service_description: To be added
+service_description: Azure SignalR Service simplifies the process of adding real-time web functionality to applications over HTTP.
+This real-time functionality allows the service to push content updates to connected clients, such as a single page web or mobile application.
+As a result, clients are updated without the need to poll the server, or submit new HTTP requests for updates.
 ---

 # Azure SignalR Service REST API

-Azure SignalR Service is a personalized cloud consultant that helps you follow best practices to optimize your Azure deployments.
+Azure SignalR Service is a fully-managed service that allows developers to focus on building real-time web experiences without worrying about capacity provisioning, reliable connections, scaling, encryption or authentication.
 For a more detailed overview, see the [Azure SignalR product page](https://azure.microsoft.com/en-us/services/signalr-service/).

 ## REST Operation Groups